 - Males have a distinctive yellow patch on the top of their heads, which females lack.

 Finding a Black-backed Woodpecker is easy!
 All you need to do is find forests that have been burned within the last eight years!

 These woodpeckers are habitat specialists and locate recently burned areas just weeks after the fire blazes through.
 These birds feast on the wood-boring beetles that start infesting the dead trees.
 The feasting is so good that Black-backed Woodpeckers will stay in these areas from five to eight years after the initial burn.

 Black-backed Woodpecker Range Map

 Their call sounds like a hard or sharp “kyiik” or “pik.”

-Which woodpecker species have you seen before in South Dakota?
+Which types of woodpeckers have you seen before in South Dakota?

 Leave a comment below!